mwaggett/epicodus_javascript_blackjack/README.md

-# BlackJack
+# Blackjack

-##### _A BlackJack game written in JavaScript, 09/17/2015_

-#### By **Molly Waggett and Perry Eising**
+##### _JavaScript practice for Epicodus, 17 September 2015_

+#### By **Perry Eising & Molly Waggett**

 ## Description

-BlackJack is a blackjack game written in JavaScript.
-The player can choose to receive more cards, or can stay if they think they have the winning score.
+This page allows the user to play a game of Blackjack against the dealer!
+The player may choose whether to hit or stay.
 The score that gets closest to 21 points without going over wins.
-The dealer will start playing cards as soon as the player chooses to stay.
+The dealer will take their turn as soon as the player chooses to stay.

 ## Setup

 * Clone this repository.
-* Load the index.html file into a browser.
+* Open the index.html file in your browser.
+* Go!

 ## Technologies Used